MasqueradeOfSilence/mini_worm/README.md

 # mini_worm
-A harmless little worm that infects neighboring .py files with an extra print statement, confined to one (1) directory.
+A (mostly) harmless little worm that infects neighboring .py files by overwriting them with a print statement, confined to one (1) directory.
 Written for educational purposes only.